-2.8.4 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under MDM.
+2.8.5 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under MDM.

 Guidelines and circulars are issued to the district level to ensure the safety and hygiene practices in school kitchens.
 It is also instructed, all the supervisory staff should look in to the safety measures followed in the schools.
-In the review meetings of both district and state level an agenda is made compulsory.
+In the review meetings of both district and state level an agenda related to Food Safety is made compulsory.